-- 6.2.1 All electrical wiring at, or near, radiant barrier material attachment surfaces shall be either moved, or protected, to ensure that fasteners used to install the radiant barrier material cannot contact the electrical wiring system. - 6.2.2 When attic ventilation and new, or existing, ceiling insulation will be compromised by the installation of an RBS, vent baffles shall be installed at the soffits of the attic such that attic ventilation air flows are maintained in accordance with applicable building codes.
+- 6.2.1 All electrical wiring at, or near, radiant barrier material attachment surfaces shall be either moved, or protected, to ensure that fasteners used to install the radiant barrier material will not contact the electrical wiring system. - 6.2.2 When soffit ventilation exists in wood frame construction, and new or existing ceiling insulation will be compromised by the installation of an RBS, vent baffles shall be installed at the soffits.

-7. Installation Guidelines-New and Retrofit Buildings
+7. Installation Guidelines

-7.1 Material Handling:

-- 7.1.1 The radiant barrier material shall be handled in accordance with the manufacturer's instructions, shall be kept dry, and shall not be in contact with the ground or sources of water. - 7.1.2 The radiant barrier material shall not be placed in contact with corrosive building materials.
+- 7.1 Material Handling: - 7.1.1 The radiant barrier material shall be handled in accordance with the manufacturer's instructions, shall be kept dry, and shall not be in contact with the ground or sources of water. - 7.1.2 The radiant barrier material shall not be placed in contact with corrosive building materials.